Coronavirus infections pass 100,000 as outbreak wreaks financial havoc

 Yields on long-dated U.S. Treasury bonds fell to record lows, while gold was on course for its biggest weekly gain since 2011 as investors fled to assets seen as safe havens.

-In Europe, British 10-year gilt yields GB10YT=RR also dropped to a record low, while German Bund yields DE10YT=RR fell to within striking distance of record lows.
+In Europe, British 10-year gilt yields also dropped to a record low, while German Bund yields fell to within striking distance of record lows.

 Yields fall as prices rise.